The wider curriculum

 The School Council members are selected by an extensive election and interview process.
 The student and staff body vote for 20 candidates who then go forward to an interview with the Principal and a member of the Senior Leadership Team.
 Any student in Year 13 may stand for the Council.
-Year 10 - 13 students can apply to be considered for sub-councils in Academic, Arts, Sustainability, International, Sports and Social, House, Junior and Year 13 Services.
+Year 10 - 13 students can apply to be considered for sub-councils in Academic, Arts, Sustainability, Cultural, Sports and Social, House, Junior, Year 13 and Services.

 The Council's role is to co-ordinate student activities, and to act as a voice for the entire student body.
-The Council is led by Two Head Students and Two Deputy Head Students, with Council members leading the Academic, Arts, Social, Junior, Sports, Services, Sustainability, House Councils, Year 13 Committee and International Sub-Councils.
+The Council is led by Two Head Students and Two Deputy Head Students, with Council members leading the Academic, Arts, Social, Junior, Sports, Services, Sustainability, House Councils, Year 13 Committee and Cultural Sub-Councils.